Botanical Boho Junk Journal Flip Through & Ideas

 The more beautiful boho junk journals I saw, the more excited I got to make my own.
-Here’s a sneak peek of how it turned out (including a full junk journal flip through video).
+Here’s a sneak peek of how it turned out (including a flip through video).

 My boho journal is a little different from the usual (you’ll see why shortly) and it also has a bit of a botanical twist to it… because it wouldn’t be one of my journals without that.